 Echidnas eat ants, termites, grubs and worms.
 They use their forepaws to dig into ant nests and use their fast-moving tongues, which are covered with sticky mucus, to trap the ants.

-Echidnas can live in most habitat types including bush, savanna, arid and semi-arid areas and rainforest.
+Echidnas can live in most habitat types including bush, savannah, arid and semi-arid areas and rainforest.

 Females lay one egg, which stays in the mother’s pouch and hatches after 10 days.
 The young stays in the pouch and is sustained by its mother’s milk.
 The mothers usually push their young out of the pouch after two to three months because of their growing spines.
 They are weaned at about six months.